 Our Housing and Arrival Coordinator, Ilaria Pivi, can also answer questions and share insight into:

 - Transportation and driving requirements in Nova Scotia

 - Your community – groceries, fun activities, events

 Connect with our Housing and Arrival Coordinator by emailing or book an appointment.

 We also offer weekly housing and arrival sessions every Thursday at 10AM on Teams, from May 26 to October 27.
 You can submit questions in advance and we’ll try to cover them during the session.

-If you haven't secured a place to live before arriving for your NSCC program, we encourage you to budget for, and book, temporary accommodation (for at least a month).
+If you haven't secured a place to live before arriving for your NSCC program, we encourage you to budget for, and book, temporary accommodations for at least a month.